SaplingDevs/Sapling/docs/pages/quickstart.md

-# Bienvenido a Quickstart de Sapling!
+# Welcome to Sapling's quickstart!

-#### Algunas cosas a tomar en cuenta al instalar Sapling son:
+#### Some things to keep in mind before install Sapling:

 ::: info
-- Sapling require el experimento `Beta-APIs`.
+- Sapling requires `Beta-APIs` experiment.
-- Requeriras tener la tag `sapling_admin` para obtener acceso a todo el contenido de Sapling.
+- You need the tag `sapling_admin` to acces to all Sapling content.
 :::

 ---